 - a.
 Assets and liabilities: Ending balance divided by total consolidated assets. - b.
-Income and expenses: The amount at the end of the year divided by consolidated net income - Note 4: The terms of the transactions between the Bank and related parties were similar to those for unrelated parties. - Note 5: Referring to transactions exceeding \$5,000 thousand.
+Income and expenses: The amount at the end of the year divided by consolidated net income.

+Note 4: The terms of the transactions between the Bank and related parties were similar to those for unrelated parties.

+Note 5: Referring to transactions exceeding \$5,000 thousand.

-INFORMATION OF MAJOR SHAREHOLDERS FOR THE YEAR ENDED DECEMBER 31, 2023 (In Thousands of Shares)
+INFORMATION OF MAJOR SHAREHOLDERS FOR THE YEAR ENDED DECEMBER 31, 2024 (In Thousands of Shares)

-Sha ires Name of Major Shareholder I S Damaanta aa af Name of Wajor Shareholder Ordinary Shares Preferred Shares Total Percentage of Ownership (%) Tsong-Li Investment Co., Ltd. 299,087 - 299,087 7.51
+Shares Name of Major Shareholder I Donosmassas Name of Major Shareholder Ordinary Shares Preferred Shares Total Percentage of Ownership (%) Tsong-Li Investment Co., Ltd. 320,023 - 320,023 7.52

-- Note 1: The information of major shareholders presented in this table is provided by the Taiwan Depository & Clearing Corporation based on the number of ordinary shares and preferred shares held by shareholders with ownership of 5% or greater, that have been issued without physical registration (including treasury shares) by the Bank as of the last business day for the current quarter.
-The share capital in the consolidated financial statements may differ from the actual number of shares that have been issued without physical registration because of different preparation basis. - Note 2: If a shareholder delivers the shareholdings to the trust, the above information will be disclosed by the individual truster who opened the trust account.
-For shareholders who declare insider shareholdings with ownership greater than 10% in accordance with the Security and Exchange Act, the shareholdings include shares held by shareholders and those delivered to the trust over which shareholders have rights to determine the use of trust property.
-For information relating to insider shareholding declaration, please refer to Market Observation Post System.
+- Note 1: The information of the major shareholders presented in this table pertains to the shareholders with individual ownerships of 5% or greater of the Bank's shares, that have been issued without physical registration (including treasury shares) by the Company as of the last business day for the current quarter.
+The share capital in the consolidated financial statements may differ from the actual number of shares that have been issued without physical registration because of a difference in the preparation bases for the number of issued shares and for the number of outstanding shares. - Note 2: If a shareholder delivers the shareholdings to the trust, the above information will be disclosed by the individual trustee who opened the trust account.
+For shareholders who declare insider shareholdings with individual ownerships greater than 10% in accordance with the Security and Exchange Act, the shareholdings include both the shares held by shareholders themselves and shares held on their behalf by a trust, and the shareholders have the authority to direct the use of the trust's property, including voting rights associated with those shares.
+For information relating to insider shareholding declaration, refer to the Market Observation Post System.